-Target: Enactment of the legislation - Disappearance Act by Jan 2010 and TRC Act by June 2010 adaptation of the bills due to the political stalemate in the country.
-Both the draft bills were approved by the Cabinet and were tabled at bill Committee in the Legislature-Parliament
+Target: Enactment of the legislation - Disappearances Act by Jan 2010 and TRC Act by June 2010

+Progress: In spite of the strong advocacy campaigns and wide consultations, there was limited progress in adaptation of the bills due to the political stalemate in the country.
+Both the draft bills were approved by the Cabinet and were tabled at Bill Committee in the Legislature-Parliament in April 2010.